Large deviations for generalized Gibbs ensembles of the classical Toda chain: Large deviation principles for tri-diagonal matrices

 and therefore

-and so $s\mapsto T_s(\mu)$ is lower semi-continuous.
+and so ${P}\mapsto T_{P}(\mu)$ is lower semi-continuous.

-\end{proof} We shall also use later that Corollary \ref{ldpcor} gives large deviation principle for the empirical measure of the Toda chain with general bounded continuous potential. \begin{corollary} Let $V$ be a bounded continuous function and $P>0$.
-Let $L_N$ be the tridiagonal matrix whose entries follow $\T^{V,P}_N$ \begin{itemize} \item The law of $\hat\mu_{L_N}$ satisfies a large deviation principle in the scale $N$ with convex good rate function
+\end{proof} We shall also use later that Corollary \ref{ldpcor} gives a large deviation principle for the empirical measure of the Toda chain with general bounded continuous potential.

+\begin{corollary} Let $V$ be a bounded continuous function on the real line and $P$ be a positive real number.
+Let $L_N(P)$ be the tridiagonal matrix whose entries follow $\T^{V,P}_N$.
+Then: \begin{itemize} \item The law of $\hat\mu_{L_N(P)}$ satisfies a large deviation principle in the scale $N$ with convex good rate function given, for any $\mu\in \mathcal P(\mathbb R)$,

 \item The set $M_P^V$ where $T_P^V$ achieves its minimum value is a compact convex subset of $\mathcal P(\mathbb R)$.
-It is continuous in the sense that for any $\varepsilon>0$, there exists $\delta_\varepsilon>0$ such that for all $\delta<\delta_\varepsilon$, any $(t,s)\in\R^{+*}$ such that for $|t-s|\le \delta$
+It is continuous in the sense that for any $\varepsilon>0$, there exists $\delta_\varepsilon>0$ such that for all $\delta<\delta_\varepsilon$, any {$P,Q>0$} such that for ${|P-Q|}\le \delta$,

 where $A^\varepsilon=\{\mu: d(\mu, A)\le \varepsilon\}$. \end{itemize}